VerdiB/wp_allergenen_pro/allergens-dietary-ictoria/php/dashboard/_DOCS/Ictoria Admin Menu/Main Entry File.md

 ## Setup & Autoloader

-Each page had its own directory `page_title`, entry files `iam-page-title.php` and sections `sections/iam-page-title-section-title.php`, it is important to follow the naming & file structure for everything to load automatically.
+Each page has its own directory `page_title`, entry files `iam-page-title.php` and sections `sections/iam-page-title-section-title.php`, it is important to follow the [file naming structure](./README.md) for everything to load automatically.

 - **$directories** <br>- The directories array holds the paths of directories inside `dashboard` that need to be checked by the autoloader, **it is important to add onto this if you make a new page**.
 - **$autoload_styles & $autoload_scripts** <br>- These arrays are populated during the main `autoload()` to hold the scripts and styles for each page so they can be enqueued.